Reducing Bias in Natural Language Processing Systems

 By David Griffin

-With these concerns in mind, Singaporean researchers recently published a paper proposing changes to the manner in which NLP systems are developed and evaluated (Tan et al., 2021).
-Their work considers systems which take text as an input and either categorise it through labelling or produce a text response as an output.
+With these concerns in mind, researchers in Singapore published a paper proposing changes to how NLP systems are developed and evaluated (Tan et al., 2021).
+Their work considers systems that take text as input and either classify it (by assigning labels) or produce a text response as output.
+The paper is particularly focused on testing reliability in ways that better reflect real-world use.

-Reliability testing is also often done using uniquely created datasets which include differing writing styles or domains.
-Alternatively, they may use a human-versus-model method of dataset construction, where either human experts or non-experts in a field are used to train a dataset in its production of appropriate output responses.
+Reliability testing is also often done using bespoke datasets that include differing writing styles or domains.
+Alternatively, a human-versus-model approach may be used, where either human experts or non-experts help construct a dataset and its expected outputs.
 However, developing a unique challenge dataset for every new NLP system is impractical.
-As a result, free to use crowdsourced datasets are often utilised instead, but introduce their own inherent biases to the tested system.
+As a result, free-to-use crowdsourced datasets are often utilised instead, but they introduce their own biases into the evaluation.

-In the next section, how the authors propose to apply these methods within a repeatable framework is outlined.
+In the next section, the authors outline a repeatable framework for applying these methods.

 The DOCTOR Framework